-The members of the Dielo Trouda group have the merit to have reflected on means to get militant anarchism back on its track.
-Their solutions can, still today, serve as a departing point to build an organized and coherent anarchist practice.
-Of course, we are far from approaching the platform like a bible (or a little red book!), and we are aware that it has some deficiencies, most notably on each member apply it in its political work.
+The members of the Dielo Trouda group have the merit to have reflected on means to get militant anarchism back on in order that each member apply it in its political work.
 What's more, when we agree on work to do and a way to do it, we become responsible to one and other, of its execution.
-The collective responsibility, finally, is nothing more than the collective method of action"4.
+The collective responsibility, finally, is nothing more than the collective method of action".
 This idea was however attacked by the Italian anarchist militant Errico Malatesta, who went as far as to compare it to the discipline of the army.

-3Today we usually refer to this text as the "Arshinov's Platform" or the "Organizational Platform of the Libertarian Communists" (the title used by those who identify with it).
+&lt;sup>3Today we usually refer to this text as the "Arshinov's Platform" or the "Organizational Platform of the Libertarian Communists" (the title used by those who identify with it).
 All quotations, unless otherwise noted, are from the Platform (the text is available online at flag.blackened.net).

 To hold all of this together, the platform proposed the inescapable principle of federalism, which was said to "reconcile the independence and initiative of individuals and the organization with service to the common cause".
 Dielo Trouda warned, however, against a usual distortion of libertarian federalism: "the right, above all, to manifest one's 'ego', without obligation to account for duties as regards the organization" and rather advocated that "the federalist type of anarchist organization, while recognizing each member's rights to independence, free opinion, individual liberty and initiative, requires each member to undertake fixed organization duties, and demands execution of communal decisions."
 Of course, in order for all that to work beyond the strictly local level, the stated goal of the platform, we need to give ourselves the necessary structures.
 The Dielo Trouda document does not develop a lot on the matter, but mentions the relevance of a decisional congress and an "executive committee" to coordinate the activity of the organization.
-Having mandated members to carry on certain duty seemed to be too much for some who saw there the embryo of a dictatorial authority of "an organization which [...] establishes in anarchism a general and tactical political line".
+Having mandated members to carry on certain duty seemed to be too much for some who saw there the embryo of a dictatorial authority ganized collective practice."
+They proposed the founding of "an organization which [...] establishes in anarchism a general and tactical political line".